 Another show currently running on the Disney Fantasy is Frozen- A Musical Spectacular.
 Complete with magical costume changes, and familiar songs, this show incorporated stunning visual effects and set design to make it feel like Broadway.
 Worth the watch simply for the extremely talented performers, these cast members headline all three shows on the Disney Fantasy Cruise Ship.

-The third show to be seen is Disney’s Believe, which is shown on most all of the Disney Cruise ships.
+The third show to be seen is Disney’s Believe, which is also shown on the Disney Dream.
 This storyline does get tweaked every once in a while, the main characters typically stay the same.
 This is the story of a child named Sofia and her father, a scientist.
 Sofia believes in magic and her father doesn’t.
 Taking place on her birthday, this story finds Disney characters, led by the Genie, helping her father see the magic all around him.
 A wonderful lesson in the power of belief, this show helps us all have a little more faith and trust.
 All with the help of a little pixie dust.

 New Release Movies

 A bonus of any Disney Cruise Line vacation is the chance to see a feature film, currently in theaters, while onboard.
-For this trip, we got to see Doctor Strange: Multiverse of Madness, though other newly released films like turning Red and Encanto were also playing.
 Your movie selections will change depending on when you cruise and what Disney films are currently in theaters.
 But, nevertheless, it’s something we look forward to since you don’t need to pay to go to the theater!